Area Natural Protegida La Magdalena Composting Latrine Project – El Salvador

 Peace Corps Volunteer Directing Project

-It will provide an example for nearby communities of a more environmentally-friendly option for future latrine construction and supply the protected area staff with an organic fertilizer source which can help in its reforestation campaigns in surrounding schools.
+It will provide an example for nearby communities of a more environmentally-friendly option for future latrine construction and supply the protected area staff with an organic fertilizer source that can help in the reforestation campaigns in surrounding schools.